sttodorov/BaloonsPop-5/README.txt

 			Rendering prints scores in Console by either ToString-ing each reccord or some other format by ToString-ing name, value, etc.
 			(in this implementation IFrontEnd has to know what a RankListReccord is, alternative implementations might use formatted strings)
  - Use folders to organize groups of classes
+ - Implement Indexer in GameField instead of SetFieldCell

  -Implement Desgin Patterns
  -SOLID principles